SFT Doesn't Always Hurt General Capabilities: Revisiting Domain-Specific Fine-Tuning in LLMs: Token-Adaptive Loss Reweighting for Domain-Specific SFT

-\textbf{Larger learning rate ($5\mathrm{e}{-6}$).} Raising the learning rate amplifies general-performance degradation across nearly all methods, shifting points downward relative to $1\mathrm{e}{-6}$.
-In this more challenging regime, TALR stands out: on both Qwen2.5-3B and Qwen3-4B (Fig. \ref{fig:all_talr}d–e) it achieves a clearly more favorable Pareto location than baselines, maintaining competitive domain gains with noticeably smaller drops in general performance.
+\textbf{Larger learning rate ($5\mathrm{e}{-6}$).} From Table \ref{tab:lr5e6}, we first observe that raising the learning rate amplifies general-performance degradation across nearly all methods.
+In this more challenging regime, TALR stands out: it achieves a clearly more favorable Pareto-optimal trade-off, maintaining competitive domain gains with noticeably smaller drops in general performance.

 \textbf{Takeaway.} When feasible, a small learning rate already delivers a solid trade-off; additional knobs can be unnecessary.
 When higher learning rates are required to push domain performance, TALR demonstrates clear superiority by achieving stronger trade-offs.
 However, none of the existing methods, including TALR, can fully mitigate the sharp increase in general-performance degradation under larger learning rates.
 This highlights an open challenge and points to the need for further exploration of more powerful mitigation strategies.